Coyotes vs. Avalanche: Betting Trends, Odds, Advanced Stats

 Coyotes Betting Insights

-- This season the Coyotes have been an underdog 63 times, and won 23, or 36.5%, of those games.
+- The Coyotes have won 23, or 35.9%, of the 64 games they have played while the underdog this season.

-- Arizona has a record of 1-2 in games when oddsmakers have them as underdogs of at least +360 on the moneyline.
+- Arizona has a record of 5-19 in games when sportsbooks have them as underdogs of at least +250 on the moneyline.

-- The bookmakers' moneyline implies a 21.7% chance of victory for the Coyotes.
+- The Coyotes have a 28.6% chance to win this game based on the implied probability of the moneyline.

-- Arizona has played 35 games this season that finished with more than 6.5 goals.
+- Arizona has played 35 games this season with more than 6.5 goals.

 Coyotes vs. Avalanche Rankings